-The new CEO of Universal Corporate Events has asked you to refine a number of queries to be more selective in data output.
+The new CEO of Universal Corporate Events, has asked you to refine a number of queries to be more selective in data output.
 In this exercise, you will create queries; add criteria, wildcards, and AND/OR conditions to a query; and add date criteria to a query.

-- 1. Open A3-A1-UCE from your Access Chapter 3 folder and save it as: A3-A1-UCERev - 2.
-Use the Query Wizard and this table to create a simple select query:
+1. Open the A3-A1-UCE database from your Access Chapter 3 folder and save it as A3-A1-UCERevised.

+Create a Query Using the Query Wizard